|This is an unofficial version.

 "lay person" means a person who

-(a) is not a civil servant within the meaning of The Civil Service Act, or an employee of any agency of the Crown, and
+(a) is not an employee of the government, or an employee of any agency of the Crown, and

 (b) is not or was not at any time registered under this Act or under any Act governing an allied health discipline; (« profane »)